fireclouu/android-ds4-usb-hid-support/README.md

 # Device
 ## Controller
 I purchased fake one, f*ck i'm poor.
 It's PS4 OEM, still I want these to work with me, so here are the details:
-`DS4 CUH-ZCT2E Wireless Controller` as per written on the back of it, stating it has `800mA` but upon checking inside, these OEM uses only `600mA` battery, which again sucks.
+`DS4 CUH-ZCT2E Wireless Controller` as per written on the back of it

 > Image here Back of controller documented
 >